calderatta/ca-exon-capture/Exon_Capture_Pipeline.md

     construct_tree.pl --indir nf_filtered --cpu 4

 Output files: `nf_filtered_ml`

+Potential Problem:
+If running this script gives an error similar to the one below, you might need to make a copy of your `nf_filtered` directory wherever it seems to be looking.
+I had to make a new directory called `Calder` in `Dropbox` as well in order for this to work.
+Make sure to move `8_nf_filtered` out of `Dropbox` and remove the copied `nf_filtered` from whereever you put it.
+I have yet to find a better solution.

+>sh: line 0: cd: /Users/calderatta/Dropbox/Calder/: No such file or directory
+>sh: line 0: cd: /Users/calderatta/Dropbox/Calder/: No such file or directory
+>
+>ERROR: Cannot find input directory "/Users/calderatta/Dropbox/Calder/8_nf_filtered", please check --indir (No such file or directory)

 ##### 2. Merge resulting gene trees into one file

 Navigate into `nf_filtered_ml`.